NEW YORK TRADITIONS:

 SEE PHOTOS FROM THE KIDS ARTS FEST IN SCHENECTADY 2009

 The Kids Arts Fest was held on the Jay Street Marketplace in Schenectady on Saturday, June 6, 2009, from 1-4 p.m.
 Warm, sunny weather and hundreds of excited kids made the festival one to remember!
-The event, sponsored by the ElectricCity Arts & Entertainment District, Schenectady County, The New York State Council on the Arts through a grant from the Arts
+The event, sponsored by the ElectricCity Arts & Entertainment District, Schenectady County, The New York State Council on the Arts, with the support of Governor Andrew Cuomo and the New York State Legislature, through a grant from the Arts

 Center of the Capital Region, and numerous individual donors, featured activities for kids of all ages.
 Fode Sissoko, Senegalese stilt-walker and founder of Fakoli Drum and Dance, made an energizing jaunt through the bustling sidewalk.
 Outside the Folklore Society offices, Pamela and André Badila, founders of Diata Diata International Folkloric Theater, did demonstrations of paper-flower making and painted scenes of African life.
 Further down the street, Children of the Schenectady Hindu Temple wowed audiences with their dancing and music.
 All in all, the festival was an enjoyable time for the kids in all of us!

 (Click on small images below to see large photos)